OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_200.md

 ## Required Artifacts

--   The following lab can be done simply through a browser-based environment however VNC and the remote desktop client are also supported if you ahve them already installed on your labtop.
+-   The following lab can be done simply through a browser-based environment however VNC and the remote desktop client are also supported if you have them already installed on your labtop.
 -   A client environment virtual machine that is running within the Ravello Cloud service is also provided with all of the necessary dependencies.